 - Approved shaving exemptions expire at the end of each semester

 - Shaving exemptions can be extended as part of a medical treatment plan approved by a BYU-Idaho physician

 Campus Events Standards

 Activity and Recreational Attire

 Dress standards for each event will be specified prior to the event.
 If no standard is indicated, the minimum standard will be campus attire.
 Modest casual attire may be worn at certain activities and events.
 Shorts and other pants ending above the ankle are inappropriate for campus.
 Shorts are only allowed at playing fields and must be modest in length.
 Traveling across campus to activities in shorts is not appropriate.

-The minimum standard for men will be shirt and tie.
+The minimum standard for men is a shirt and tie.
 Jeans are not appropriate.
-The minimum standard for women will be a dress (or a skirt and blouse or sweater).
+The minimum standard for women is a dress (or a skirt and blouse, or sweater).
 Casual dress or clothing will not be permitted.

 Semiformal Dance Attire

-Men: A tuxedo is optional, while church attire such as a sports coat or dressy sweater is recommended.
-A dress shirt and tie, formal half-collar shirt without tie, or turtleneck with a sport coat and dress slacks are acceptable.
+Men: A tuxedo is optional, while church attire such as a sports coat with a tie is recommended.
+A dress shirt and tie or a dressy sweater and dress slacks are acceptable.
 Dress shoes are required.
 Athletic shoes, t-shirts, kilts, jeans, and grubby attire are not appropriate.

 Women: A formal dress is optional; Sunday dress is recommended (a modest dress with the hemline or slit at or below the knee).
 Dress shoes are required.
 Athletic shoes, sleeveless dresses, spaghetti straps, low-cut necklines, unlined see-through materials, and open-back dresses below the shoulder blades are not appropriate.